pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

     db-driver=mysql
     ```

-3. Prepare data and stress test the auto-scaling feature using [sysbench](https://github.com/akopytov/sysbench).
+3. Prepare data and perform the stress test against the auto-scaling feature using [sysbench](https://github.com/akopytov/sysbench).

     Copy the following content and paste it to the local `sysbench.config` file: